How to Write a Literature Review

 Does your teacher need some form of academic formatting?
 Find out all the details and stick to them.
 (Headers, footers, footnotes, page numbers, your name, headers, etc.) So you will quickly begin to understand how to write a review of the literature.

 Check for consistent flow and transitions.
-It is advisable to write clearly and concisely, and it is not always easy to understand this.
+It is advisable to write clearly and concisely, and it is not always easy to do.
 Take a close look at your work and rephrase where necessary.
 Be brief.

 Does everything flow together?
 Should the text not only be legible from paragraph to paragraph, but also from sentence to sentence?
 Is the topic structured and has this structure been logically carried over to the literature review?